How to Stop Clothes from Getting Rough After Washing

 Lastly, washing your clothes thoroughly after using detergent can help minimize exposure to residual chemicals.
 Consider running an extra rinse cycle to ensure that no detergent residue is left on your clothes.
 This is especially important if you have sensitive skin, as even trace amounts of detergent can cause irritation.

+Having a skin rash caused by a reaction to a laundry detergent is a very annoying thing and it could make many people feel very frustrated; but having the necessary information and giving the best care available can totally ease the irritation and keep the skin healthy and irritation-free.
 Having the knowledge about the symptoms, knowing the causes, and being aware of the treatment and the preventive measures are essential tips for keeping away the problems that can irritate the skin.
 If you have sensitive skin, go for hypoallergenic or natural detergents, and, when using new products, make sure to do a patch test.

 At Laundry Xpress, we prioritize the comfort and safety of our customers.
 That’s why we use skin-friendly, hypoallergenic detergents upon request to ensure your clothes are not only clean but also safe for sensitive skin.